Home

 Anyone who lets an obsession take over part of his or her life can become a cyberstalker.
 Surprisingly, it's often lawyers or doctors.
 Most of them stop after being contacted by authorities.

-Yet cyber stalking continues to grow.
+Yet stalking through the Internet continues to grow.
 Making matters worse are the social media sites (Twitter, etc.) that try to connect you more closely to strangers.
 And matchmaking sites often have “rejection revenge.”

 Cyber Stalking through Social Media